wedgeio/wedgeio.github.io/pages/component-advanced.md

 ### Forms With Client/Server Interaction

 One of the most useful purposes of Wedge is to send form submissions to the server, perform some server processing such as saving the data to a database, and then give the user some sort of feedback.
 Be sure to check the [Form Plugin](/pages/plugins/form.html) for examples on how to perform this.

+### Templates On Client Side

+In the first article on [Components](/pages/component.html), we discussed using templates as reusable pieces of HTML.
+Another benefit of Wedge is being able to use these templates also on the client side.
+In one such real world example imagine you want to offer the user a button, and when they click the button it adds a new row to a table.
+You can declare the template in the `html` block of the component and it will automatically be available in client side methods as well:

+{% highlight ruby %}
+class Root < Wedge::Component
+  name :root
+  html './public/index.html' do
+    tmpl :new_row, dom.find('table>tbody>tr')
+  end

+  def display
+    return unless server?
+    dom.html
+  end

+  # this event will be triggered on the client side
+  on :click, '#add-button' do |el, evt|
+    dom.find('table>tbody>tr').append tmpl(:new_row)
+  end
+end
+{% endhighlight %}